[I originally wrote this for the twentieth anniversary of publication. It still stands for the twenty fifth. – BJ]

 All of which inspires me to reminisce.
 In the best spirit of present-day science fiction I shall do it in three parts.

-When I was young I read Robert Heinlein’s The Number of the Beast.
-This proved upon retrospect, and indeed upon actually doing it, to be a bad idea because it’s terrible and I couldn’t believe it had been perpetrated by the same author as my beloved Starman Jones, which I read and re-read compulsively up to the age of about 13.
+In my late teens I read Robert Heinlein’s The Number of the Beast.
+This proved to be a bad idea because it’s terrible and I couldn’t believe it had been perpetrated by the same author as my beloved Starman Jones, which I read and re-read compulsively up to the age of about 13.
 However, there is a very brief mention in it of a Royal Space Force.
 That was an image that hung around in my mind for a long time after, but I didn’t just want to fling it straight into a story as a given.
 I wanted to know how such a thing had come about.

 Also, much as I love good ol’fashioned space opera, with space battles and hyperspace jumps and lasers, I grew up on much more plausible Arthur C. Clarke-type spaceship stories, where there is no artificial gravity and ships must obey the laws of physics.
 I wanted to write a story that could start in a Clarke-type universe and plausibly end with whizz-bang-splody ships.